Launch of “English as a Medium of Instruction” (EMI) Courses

 This initiative is part of the IDIL graduate program.

-A big thank you to our colleague Vanessa Clamy-Sebag for leading this session, and to all the participants for their commitment: Guillaume Charrière, Laura Michel, Anne Charpentier, Anne-Marie Martinez, Cedric Champollion, Denis Mottet, Bruno Guinand, Mathieu Sicard, and Valérie Borrell Estupina.
+A big thank you to our colleague Vanessa Clamy-Sebag for facilitating this session and to all the participants for their commitment: Guillaume Charrière, Laura Michel, Anne Charpentier, Anne-Marie Martinez, Cedric Champollion, Denis Mottet, Bruno Guinand, Mathieu Sicard, and Valérie Borrell Estupina.